asafam/complex-utterance-to-code-api/docs/tests.md

 data_model.append(data_content)
 ```

+We start by importing the necessary classes.
+Don't bother yourself too much with it.
+These are just the classes that will be used to seed the data and the test itself so you can always go back and add them as you write the test.

-We start with creating a `DataModel` object and setting the `reset` attribute to `True`.
+Next we are creating a `DataModel` object and setting the `reset` attribute to `True`.
 This will reset the data model and remove all the data that was seeded before.

 We then create a `Contact` object and set the `text` attribute to the contact name.
 We repeat the same process for the `Content` object with the expected message content.